xapian/xapian/xapian-bindings/python3/docs/introduction.rst

   import xapian

-It also includes `xapianletor` bindings module - to use them, you'll need to configure xapian-bindings with --enable-letor=yes option and you'll need to add this to your code::
+It also includes `xapianletor` bindings module - to use them, you'll need to configure xapian-bindings with ``--enable-letor`` option and you'll need to add this to your code::

   import xapianletor